julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 In a straightforward manner it's saying that a decimal number, for example 36, is representing the sum of two numbers (digits) multiplied by powers of 10.

-From right to left direction increases the power of the base (starting from 0):
+From right to left direction increases the power of the base (starting from 10 raised to 0):

 > 36 = (6 * 10 ^ 0) + (3 * 10 ^ 1) = (6 * 1) + (3 * 10) = 6 + 30 = 36